exercism/problem-specifications/exercises/minesweeper/description.md

-Add the score totals to a completed Minesweeper board.
+Add the mine counts to a completed Minesweeper board.

 Minesweeper is a popular game where the user has to find the mines using numeric hints that indicate how many mines are directly adjacent